|Tim Roufs||extended search|

-"That's a 47 gift.
-That's a gift they're given unto the Spirit to keep the evil away."
+"That's a gift.
+That's a gift they're giving unto the Spirit to keep the evil away."

 "Give.
 When you see something hanging in the trees you'll know that's what they're giving to the Spirit.
-You'll know the Indian is living there."
+You'll know an Indian is living there."

 I've been talking with this son-in-law.
 He always stops and shakes hands with me and has a little talk, a little chat, with me.
 He's a wonderful person.
 Yea, he's quite a guy.
 He talks English and Indian too.
 He saw me just about a month ago.
 We were talking.
 "I took it over," he said.
 "George is getting too long in years."

 Maybe George is slipping a little, see?
 At his age, yea.